rajgupta5/DeepLearning_Lectures/README.md

-# DeepLearning Lectures
+# DeepLearning Lectures and Projects

-These lectures are from Udemy Tensorflow Practical and Advanced course.
+These lectures and projects are from Udemy Tensorflow Practical and Advanced course.

 https://www.udemy.com/course/tensorflow-2-practical/